 As the country emerges from the pandemic, you may find it difficult to reignite your social life and meet new people/couples.
 Perhaps you relocated during this time or major life changes happened – retirement, marriage, empty nesters, a new baby, divorce, or loss.
 Putting yourself back out there and socializing after major life events can be tough but connecting with others over shared interests and experiences is a great way to expand your network and learn new tricks.
 Wouldn’t it be great to socialize with other couples and/or singles and forge new connections?
 The problem is where to start!
 How can you find a fun, exciting way to breathe life into your social calendar?
 Dance classes give you an excellent chance to meet new people and reenter the world.

 Arthur Murray – Jacksonville South has many opportunities to meet fellow dancers through classes and practice parties.
-To stay up to date with studio events, subscribe to our mailing list and check our calendar often.
+To stay up to date with studio events, subscribe to our mailing list and

 Socialize on Common Ground